RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 I can't say.

 The EB experience is more akin to software consulting than working on a software product development team.
-IBM has very competetive pay and great support for its interns, but I can't comment on the growth opportunities or work of regular interns personally.
+IBM has very competitive pay and great support for its interns, but I can't comment on the growth opportunities or work of regular interns personally.
 I do have anecdotes from roommates and friends, who have said that the IBM experience (as a technical intern) is akin to working as a gear in a giant machine.
 Work comes in, work goes out, the quality and speed of your work gets you places.
 The pace at IBM, as a regular intern, is more relaxed than other more 'hardcore' companies.
-You are expected to work dilligently, but not to kill yourself.
+You are expected to work diligently, but not to kill yourself.
 The pace is also not so relaxed as to ensure the only thing you complete during your internship is a few python scripts.
-This being said, if you are not a good intern, and your performance is terrible, there don't seem to be many consequences apart from being given less work and, consequentially, recieving less experience from the time you have invested working at the company.
+This being said, if you are not a good intern, and your performance is terrible, there don't seem to be many consequences apart from being given less work and, consequentially, receiving less experience from the time you have invested working at the company.

 ## The Best Parts